AustenZhu/OkNotebookExtension/README.md

 Ok Editor
 ===============

-Frontend extension for editing oktests using the %ok cell magic.
+Jupyter Notebook extension for editing oktests using the %ok cell magic.

 To automatically install both the magic and the nbextension, run:
 ```bash